francescomambrini/Daphne/guidelines/guidelines.md

 γάρ is not a conjuction, and therefore it must **not** be annotated as `AuxC`.
 The particle is the typical sentence adverbial, and therefore is always annotated as `AuxY`.
 The fact thatin English it is often translated with the conjunction "for" is utterly irrelevant.

 Occasionally, γάρ occurs in the middle of a sentence within a parenthetical expression.
 In that case, use the appropriate rules for annotation of parenthetical expressions (see below).

+#### ὡς

+Syntactically, ὡς is annotated as:
+- `AuxY` when it used to "color" some other (especially function) words, such as prepositions or conjunctions
+- the same "coloring" function is also found with participles and numberals
+- `AuxC` when it is tagged conjunction and it introduces one of the clauses listed above
+- `ADV` when it is used in independent clauses in exclamations or wishes or with adjectives and nouns.

 #### οἷος + noun or participle